Brett Kennedy: Cincinnati Reds

 On May 13, 2023, Kennedy's contract was purchased by the Cincinnati Reds organization and he was assigned to the Triple-A Louisville Bats.
 In 8 starts for Louisville, he logged a 3.71 ERA with 37 strikeouts in 43 2/3 innings pitched.
 On July 4, Kennedy was selected to the major league roster.
 In 5 appearances for Cincinnati, he recorded a 6.50 ERA with 9 strikeouts in 18.0 innings of work.
 On October 9, Kennedy was removed from the 40–man roster and sent outright to Triple–A Louisville.
 The next day, he elected free agency.

 On December 27, 2023, Kennedy re-signed with the Reds on a minor league contract.
 He would start the 2024 season with Triple-A Louisville, logging a 1–5 record and 6.86 ERA across 8 starts.
 On May 23, 2024, Kennedy was selected to the major league roster.
 He did not make an appearance for Cincinnati before he was designated for assignment on May 28.
 Kennedy cleared waivers and was sent outright to Louisville on May 30.
 He elected free agency on October 7.

 Coaching career

 In 2025, Kennedy was named as the assistant pitching coach of the Florida Complex League Blue Jays, the rookie-level affiliate of the Toronto Blue Jays.
+In 2026, Kennedy was named as pitching coach of the Dunedin Blue Jays the Single-A affiliate of the Toronto Blue Jays.